apache/kudu/faq.md

 Kudu uses typed storage and currently does not have a specific type for semi- structured data such as JSON.
-Semi-structured data can be stored in a STRING or BINARY column, but large values (10s of KB or more) are likely to cause performance or stability problems in the current beta release.
+Semi-structured data can be stored in a STRING or BINARY column, but large values (10s of KB or more) are likely to cause performance or stability problems in current versions.

 Fuller support for semi-structured types like JSON and protobuf will be added in the future, contingent on demand from early adopters.